 “Aren’t you from Alfheim?
 You don’t seem very surprised that they want you dead,” the girl said.

 Leandros narrowed his eyes at her.
 “Roman, who is this?”

 “I’ll explain in just a second, I promise,” Roman said, stepping between Leandros and the girl.
-“Just trust me.”
+“Trust me.”

 Leandros looked away, a muscle jumping in his jaw.
-“If you knew how they felt about me, you wouldn’t be surprised, either.
-They’ve never liked me.
-A good deal of that is thanks to my father, but I can take some of the blame.
-I’ve made many mistakes in my youth, following this one being the worst of them,” Leandros said to the girl, nodding Roman’s way at the end.
+To the girl, he said, “If you knew how they felt about me, you wouldn’t be surprised, either.
+They’ve never trusted me.
+A good deal of that is thanks to my father, but I suppose I can take some of the blame.
+I’ve made many mistakes in my youth, following this one being the worst of them,” Leandros nodded Roman’s way.

 “Oh, come on.
 We had fun together, didn’t we?”
 Roman asked.